 You should also be aware that most HELOCs have variable rates, meaning the interest rate you pay will change with fluctuations in the market.
-You may be able to get a HELOC with a fixed rate, or a hybrid that allows you to convert to a fixed rate from a variable rate, but these loans may come with restrictions on how many times you can withdraw money and the minimum amount you can withdraw each time.
+You may be able to get a HELOC with a fixed rate, or a hybrid that allows you to convert to a fixed rate from a variable rate, but these loans may come with restrictions on how many times you can withdraw money and the maximum amount you can withdraw each time.

 Depending on your lender, you may also have to pay certain fees, such as an annual fee for the cost of having the account or an origination fee that covers the cost of setting up your loan.

 If you decide to get a HELOC, be sure to shop around and compare costs among multiple lenders to make sure you’re getting the best deal.
 If you can’t find a lender that offers an attractive rate, it may be a good idea to work on your credit first, and then shop around again once you’ve improved your score.